SeverSpa/STM32F4_CAN_Registers/README.md

 Two STM32F4 Discovery boards communicating by CAN interface.
 Each board increment an own variable (as an example) and sends it by CAN to the other board, which displays its 4 lower bits on user leds.
+Here, we used registers programming for the frequently called instructions, as the API functions may change (as it happened in December 2017).

 2. How to use: